snowmeltarcade/projectbirdracing/documentation/technical_architecture/shared_classes.md

 ## Scene Manager

 Loads, destroys and runs the active scene.
-On the server, will hold all active scenes - the main world, villages, race tracks etc...
+On the server, will hold all active scenes - the main world, villages, racetracks etc...

+The client and server will register the scenes they need with the scene manager, along with a loading scene.
+The loading scene will be the initial scene that is loaded, and also the scene that is loaded when a new scene load is requested.

+Scenes that are to be loaded are queued with the scene manager.
+Typically, the client will only queue one scene at a time.
+The server will queue all scenes that need running.
+When the needed scenes are queued, a request is made to load those scenes.
+Whilst those scenes are being loaded, the loading scene will first be loaded and then run.
+It will be unloaded when all of the queued scenes have been loaded.
+The queued scenes will then be run.

 ## Scene